2019 Special Appeal MAKING HOMES FOR WILDLIFE ALONG THE MERRI

 The Merri Creek Environment Fund is a tax-deductible fund which aims to ensure the preservation of the natural and cultural heritage of Merri Creek and its tributaries, their corridors and associated ecological communities.

 Donations to the Fund provide a long-term and independent source of funding to continue bringing Merri Creek back to life after 170 years of degradation.
+For examples of projects that donations to the Fund have supported, read the MCEF News section towards the top left of this page.

 The fund is overseen by four directors committed to Merri Creek and the wider community.
 They are David Redfearn OAM (Chair), Glenyys Romanes, Jo Connellan and Ann Sanson.